 Do taskboards feed into statistics?

 On the face of any card that contains a taskboard, there’s a progress indicator.
 It shows how many tasks have been completed in relation to the total number of tasks and also calculates percentage complete based on taskcard sizes.
 (Cards without an assigned size automatically default to a size of one.)
 When a card contains a taskboard, the card (not the task detail) is represented in the board analytics.

 Should your organization need taskboard-level details for custom reporting purposes, that capability is available in our Advanced Edition.

 Do you need to have administrative rights to create a taskboard?

 The LeanKit roles of User, Manager, and Admin include access rights for creating taskboards.
-Taskboards are built into every card and are available in our Select, Advanced and Premium Editions.
+Taskboards are built into every card and are available in our Select, Advanced and Enterprise Editions.
 Taskboards have three predetermined lanes: To Do, Doing, and Done.
 Board administrators can also set up unique task types for use within taskboards to provide an additional level of granularity and for performing taskboard filtering.

 When would you use a connection in LeanKit?